waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Game State Updates:** The game's internal map data (like a `CUT_TREE` changing to a `FLOOR`) does not fully update until all on-screen text from the preceding action is cleared.
 Attempting to use tools like `find_path` before the overworld is fully interactive will result in the tool using stale data and failing.
 - **HEADBUTT Mechanic:** The move HEADBUTT can be used outside of battle to shake certain trees (`HEADBUTT_TREE` tiles).
 This can cause sleeping Pokémon to fall out, providing a new method for encounters.
 - **Environmental Obstacle Resets:** The CUT_TREE at (8, 25) in Ilex Forest reappeared after I left the map and returned.
 This suggests some environmental obstacles might reset upon re-entry.
 - **Battle Anomaly:** A wild battle terminated unexpectedly.
 After pressing 'A' on the main battle menu's 'FIGHT' option, I was returned to the overworld without any battle resolution.
 The cause is unknown.
+A second anomaly occurred with Sailor Huey on Olivine Lighthouse 2F.
+After pressing 'A' to interact, the battle-starting dialogue appeared, but then the game immediately returned to the overworld without initiating the battle.
+The cause is unknown.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.

 # Battle Mechanics